juhi24/kide_db/doc/README.md

 ##Usage

 ###CSV-generator
-Here you can download CSV summations of habit distributions classified by IC-PCA.
+Here you can download CSV-formatted summations of habit distributions classified by IC-PCA.
 You can filter the results by measurement place, time and particle properties.

 Example: We want habit distributions of particles larger than 200um from 2010-12-20 on two minute intervals.